-One of the Company's credit facilities matures in March 2024.
+The Company's credit facilities borrowing authorities from the Minister of Finance expire on March 31, 2024, which is part of a normal process for the Company.
+The Company expects to receive borrowing authorities for its two credit facilities before expiration, but is actively mitigating the risk through discussions with the Government to obtain the requested authorities, extend authorities temporarily, and/or use of other Company resources instead of borrowings.
+In addition, one of the Company's credit facilities matures with its financial institution in March 2024.
 The inability of the Company to renew or replace the credit facility could pose significant liquidity risk to the Company.
-Management is actively mitigating this risk by engaging financial institutions to renew or replace this facility with a similar facility prior to its expiration, while also maintaining sufficient cash and cash equivalent levels.
+Management is actively mitigating this risk by engaging financial institutions to renew or replace this facility with a similar facility before its expiration, while also maintaining sufficient cash and cash equivalent levels.